DataDaneHQ/Portfolio_Summary/README.md

 ### Key Outcomes
 * Extracted Key Themes from Interview Data: Identified trends in pain management, treatment preferences, and quality of life.
 * Developed an Initial Insights Report: Highlighted early themes to support strategic decision-making.
-* Generated Statistical & Visual Analysis: Used Python to analyze participant health outcomes.
+* Generated Statistical & Visual Analysis: Used Python to analyse participant health outcomes.
 * Created an Executive-Level Report: Presented findings in an accessible format, emphasizing the initiative’s impact on Māori communities.

 ### Skills Demonstrated